-Potentially eligible participants identified from clinic lists and other recruitment strategies (see section 6.1) will be given a Participant information booklet (PIB) and invited to attend clinic for baseline visit.
+Potentially eligible participants identified from clinic lists and other recruitment strategies (see section 6.1) will be given a Participant information booklet (PIB) and invited to attend the baseline visit (face-to-face or remote).

 With their appointment letter they will be sent the following self-completed questionnaires to complete (ideally but not essentially) prior to the visit to minimise fatigue and burden.
 If they are unable to self-complete these can be facilitated by the researcher during the visit.
 In respect to consent, the cover of this questionnaire booklet clearly articulates that if the questionnaires are completed pre-visit but the participant declines to participant or is ineligible these data will not be retained.
 This arrangement is explained in the PIB.